kartikperisetla/kartikperisetla.github.io/_posts/2020-06-19-learning-to-retrieve-reasoning-paths.markdown

 </a>
 </p>
 <p align="justify">
     This paper presents a new recurrent retrieval approach that learns to retrieve reasoning paths over Wikipedia graph to answer multi-hop open-domain questions.
-Authors present how interplay between a retriever and reader model enabled them outperform the state-of-the-art by 14 points on HotpotQA.
+Authors present how interplay between a retriever and reader model enabled them outperform the state-of-the-art by 14 points on <a href="https://hotpotqa.github.io/index.html">HotpotQA</a>.
 The setting consists of two models - a recurrent retriever model that retrieves each evidence document conditioned on previously retrieved sequence of evidence documents retrieved to generate several reasoning paths, followed by a reading comprehension model to rank the retrieved reasoning paths and finding the answer span from best reasoning path.
 	<br/>
 	<img width="800px" src="{{ site.baseurl }}/assets/img/blog/multi-hopQA-example.png"/>
 </p><br/>